Category: Real Estate News

 How the Federal Reserve Impacts Mortgage Rates

 Compiled by Mark Sprague, State Director of Information Capital The other day was the Federal Reserve meeting; their decision was another 75-basis point / ¾ point rate hike.
-Mortgage rates have surged to 14-year highs, deterring buyers, sellers, and builders, who have begun shifting to renting (homes, apartments, etc.) in anticipation of rates slowing or falling.
-However, […]
+Mortgage rates have surged […]

 Read More of How the Federal Reserve Impacts Mortgage Rates >>